 In the case of an assignment by way of security, the assets (eg, loan receivables) will be assigned to the secured party with a condition for reassignment of the assets when the underlying obligations being secured are fully fulfilled.
 Assignment by way of security can be legal or equitable, depending on whether the assignment has been perfected by notifying the obligor of the receivables.
 The perfection requirements are the same as those set out above.

 Security by way of a charge essentially creates an encumbrance over the receivables and therefore no ownership right over the receivables is transferred to the secured party at the time the charge is created.
-Note that a charge is perfected when it is properly registered with Hong Kong's Companies Registry within the prescribed period if the chargor is a Hong Kong company or a foreign company registered with the Companies Registry to do business in Hong Kong under Part 16 of the Companies Ordinance.
+Note that a charge is perfected when it is properly registered with Hong Kong's Companies Registry within one month from the date of creation of the charge if the chargor is a Hong Kong company or a foreign company registered with the Companies Registry to do business in Hong Kong as a non-Hong Kong company under Part 16 of the Companies Ordinance (Cap.
+622 of the Laws of Hong Kong) (Companies Ordinance) and creating security over assets in Hong Kong.

 As noted above, an assignment that fails to comply with any requirements in respect of a legal assignment will be an equitable assignment, with the following characteristics:

-Although there are certain alternatives to effect the transfer of the subject assets, such as through a declaration of trust or through synthetic swaps, these alternatives may not necessarily achieve the bankruptcy remoteness as desired in a securitisation, depending on how they are constructed.
+Although there are certain alternatives to effect the transfer of the subject assets, such as through a declaration of trust or through synthetic swaps, these alternatives may not necessarily achieve the bankruptcy-remoteness desired in a securitisation, depending on how they are constructed.

-Hong Kong generally does not impose a withholding tax except in limited circumstances (eg, royalties) that would not be applicable in a securitisation.
+Hong Kong does not generally impose a withholding tax, except in limited circumstances (eg, royalties) that would not generally be applicable in a securitisation.

 Tax issues in Hong Kong are normally handled by accountants.